ViktorKrUA/pupil-task-tracker/README.md

 A task tracker is an intelligent version of a to-do list that can help manage tasks and assignments.

-I've implemented the basic task tracker for pupils of different educational stages and a teacher to follow their daily activities, assigning new tasks and checking performance.
+I've implemented the basic task tracker for pupils of different educational stages and a teacher to follow their daily activities, assigning new tasks and checking completion.

 As for the tutor it would be a nice possibility to track the performance of each individually and by stages.

-To put it simply, task trackers help pupils and teachers keep track of what tasks are complete and what is still waiting.
+To put it simply, task trackers help pupils and teachers keep track of what tasks are completed and what is still waiting.

 ![Screenshot_1.png](static/assets/img/Screenshot_1.png)

 ## Check it out
-link

 ## Installation